Thursday, October 10, 6:30 pm

 Friday, October 11 9-12, workshop and discussion with film makers

-With José Gregorio Mojica Gil, Rafael Mojica Gil, and Amalia Cordova.
-Organized by Ana M. Ochoa, Music and Ron Gregg, Film and Media Studies.
+Screening followed by a conversation with Amalia Córdova, NYU, José Gregorio Mojica Gil, Researcher, and Rafael Mojica Gil, Photographer.
+Organized by Ron Gregg, Film and Media Studies, and Ana Ochoa, Music.

-Co-presented by the Center for Ethnomusicology; Center for the Study of Ethnicity and Race; Center for the Study of Social Difference; Institute for Latin American Studies; and The Society of Fellows and Heyman Center for the Humanities.
+Co-presented by the Center for Ethnomusicology; Center for the Study of Ethnicity and Race; Center for the Study of Social Difference; Columbia University School of the Arts, Institute for Latin American Studies; and The Society of Fellows and Heyman Center for the Humanities.